fodedoumbouya/cozy_data/README.md

 > #### CozyData:

 > 1. SwiftData for flutter.
-> 2. Support sqlite, sqlite3, inMemory data Storage
+> 2. Support sqflite, sqlite3, inMemory data Storage

 A Swift-inspired persistent data management solution for Flutter.
 CozyData provides a simple, powerful, and type-safe way to persist your app's models and automatically update your UI when data changes.